etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

     ```bash title="Terminal"
     ./gradlew export.database
     ```
-    Once the *Copilot Tool* is defined, this tool must be associated to the copilot app(s), to do so, a record must be created in the *tools* tab of the *Copilot App* window, this record will allow us to activate or deactivate the tool.
+    Once the *Copilot Tool* is defined, this tool must be associated to the assistant(s), to do so, a record must be created in the *tools* tab of the **Assistant** window, this record will allow us to activate or deactivate the tool.

     ![how-to-create-copilot-tools-2.png](../../assets/developer-guide/etendo-copilot/how-to-create-copilot-tools-2.png)

     !!! note "OpenAI Assistants tools"
-        Remember to excecute `Sync OpenAI Assistant` process after linking the tool, if not, the tool will not be available in the OpenAI Assistant.
+        Remember to execute `Sync Assistant` process after linking the tool, if not, the tool will not be available in the OpenAI Assistant.

 5. Finally, restart the Copilot service and check that the tool and its dependencies have been installed correctly.
 To test the developed Tool, you can ask Copilot to run it or, for example, to list which tools are available.